vagzark/UniveristyProjects/Matrices and Vector Operations in C/README.md

 ## Introduction

 Welcome to the Matrices and Vector Operations in C. This is my first ever programming project as part of the Structured Programming course at my university.
-Although it might be the best and most complicated project out there, it has a special place in my heart because this is the project that got me into programming.
+Although it might not be the best and most complicated project out there, it has a special place in my heart because this is the project that got me into programming.
 It is a simple C-based program that can perform various operations between matrices and vectors.

 ## Features